 - Drinking caffeine

 - Medicines such as water pills (diuretics)

 - Overactive bladder syndrome

-- Radiation therapy to the pelvis, used to treat certain cancers
+- Radiation therapy to the pelvis, which is used to treat certain cancers

 - Stroke and other brain or nervous system diseases